OneideLuizSchneider/AllaKore_Remote/Readme.md

 -----------------------------------------------------------------------

-All components used are native to Delphi itself.
+#All components used are native to Delphi itself.

-There are some observations to be taken before opening the project:
+<strong>There are some observations to be taken before opening the project:</strong>

 * You should install the Delphi XE, the DCLSockets component.
 Simply open the Delphi XE, click "Component" -> "Install Packages".
 Now click "Add", now go in the "Bin" folder in the installation of Delphi XE (Example: C:\Program Files (x86)\Embarcadero\Studio\14.0\bin) and open the "dclsocketsXXX.bpl" file.
 The XXX are numbers according to your version of Delphi.
 * Indy10 was presenting MANY problems during the development, so I had to make some decisions to complete the project.
 For the correct operation of the software, we had to use Delphi to write XE6 Client and Delphi 7 to write the Server.
 Then, the client must be opened in Delphi XE and the Server in Delphi 7.